EcmaTC53/spec/docs/Hardware Components/sensors/Humidity-Temperature-Sensirion-SHTC3.md

 ## 1 Scope

-This document defines the ECMAScript class supporting the SHTC3 humidity and temperature sensor from Sensirion
+This document defines the ECMAScript class supporting the SHTC3 humidity and temperature sensor from Sensirion.

 ## 2 Conformance